Biography

 Angela Oliver is an appellate attorney who focuses her practice on matters involving intellectual property, technology, administrative law, and other federal issues.

 Angela has particular experience handling appeals before the U.S. Court of Appeals for the Federal Circuit.
-She has argued eleven cases before the Federal Circuit and has briefed dozens more.
+She has argued over a dozen cases before the Federal Circuit and has briefed many more.
 Angela was recently recognized in Patexia’s 2024 CAFC Intelligence Report as being in the top ten best performing attorneys at the Federal Circuit, and in the top 20 most active attorneys practicing before that court.

 Angela regularly prepares briefs in federal courts of appeals and federal district courts across the United States.
 She has also assisted with merits briefing in three cases before the U.S. Supreme Court, as well as with certiorari-stage briefing.
 Angela’s experience includes a variety of appeals, including from the Court of International Trade, federal district court litigation, bankruptcy court litigation, the Court of Federal Claims, inter partes reviews, and other agency matters, including appeals from patent prosecution.